25 Greatest Mustaches of All Time

 We’d like to think if a mustache could have a mustache, it would want to have Tom Selleck’s mustache.
 Selleck is famous for having the gentleman’s mustache of gentleman’s mustaches, and it’s always looked immaculate.

 Personally, we like Elliott’s mustache best in The Big Lebowski, but no matter what style of 'stache you prefer on the actor, his whiskers are always topnotch.
 Seeing Elliott and Ron Swanson in a room together during Parks and Rec was almost too much for our mustache-loving hearts.

 Way before Hitler laid claim to this mustache style, Chaplin rocked it on film.

 Yeah, that Hitler guy totally ruined Chaplin’s mustache flow, but it’s still an iconic look for one of the world’s original comedic film stars.
 Also, shoutout to Groucho Marx for making a very similar style of mustache all his own.

 One of history’s craziest painters also had one of history’s craziest mustaches.
-Hipsters wish they could use enough mustache wax to pull off what Dali was doing for much of last century.
-Anyone who has their facial hair curl up to their eyeballs deserves a permanent spot in the mustache hall of fame.
+Hipsters wish they could use enough mustache wax to pull off what Dali was doing for much of the last century.
+Anyone who has his facial hair curled up to his eyeballs deserves a permanent spot in the mustache hall of fame.

 When you stop to think about it, it’s pretty incredible that Mario has the time to perfectly groom his mustache in between whooping Bowser and saving Princess Peach.
-Hey, he even bails Luigi out of trouble a few times, and we’d be willing to bet he gives him mustache tips on the reg, too.
+Heck, he even bails Luigi out of trouble a few times, and we’d be willing to bet he gives his brother mustache tips on the reg, too.

 Get the Arts & Culture Newsletter